StigNygaard/xIFr/README.md

 xIFr from other Exif-viewers.

 Also with Deep Search, you can avoid overlayered logos and icons.
-By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This size is configurable).
+By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (The size is configurable).

 Deep Search is supported in **Firefox 63 or newer** (It requires an API feature currently only available in Firefox 63+).
 In other browser versions you can only launch xIFr if you are able to right-click _directly on_ an html _img_ element.